Easy Sourdough Sandwich Bread

 Shape the Dough

-Remove the dough onto a lightly floured work surface.
-Gently flatten the surface to release any large air bubbles.
+For each, gently flatten the surface to release any large air bubbles.

 Second Rise